venkatesh4009/rfid-rc522-linux-driver/README.md

 # 🛠️ RFID RC522 Linux Driver for A5D2X

-This repository contains a Linux kernel driver and integration steps for the **RC522 RFID module** on the **A5D2X (Rugged Board)** using the SPI interface.
-It includes both the driver source code and the instructions to patch, compile, and test it on a target board.
+This repository contains a Linux kernel driver and integration guide for the **RC522 RFID module** on the **A5D2X (Rugged Board)** using SPI interface.
+It includes kernel driver source, device tree patching, and testing procedures.

 ---

-## 📂 Project Structure
+## 📁 Project Structure

 rfid-rc522-linux-driver/
 ├── rfid_rc522/ # Kernel driver source folder